 How to improve my model’s performance?

 If you are not satisfied with the accuracy of your model, you can experiment adding more training images and increase the training time.
-If this doesn't help you might also want to try modifying the other training parameters in the Advanced view of the training window (3 section: Training the model).
+If this doesn't help, you might also want to try modifying the other training parameters in the Advanced view of the training window.
 We recommend exploring statistics to draw better assumptions on how to improve the model.
-To see more performance metrics, you may choose Advanced view in the statistics window and see learning curves, confusion matrixes and much more statistical indicators that may help you to draw conclusions on how to make the model more effective.
+To see more performance metrics, choose Advanced view in the statistics window and see the learning curves, confusion matrices and much more statistical indicators that may help you draw conclusions on how to make the model more effective.

 You can also request a Custom project and our experts will come to help.
 They will manage the process to meet your requirements, whether another algorithm or specific additional data is needed.

 Training accuracy, validation accuracy – what’s this?!